protonpopsicle/fresh-stacks/apps/hello/README.md

 ### Deploy on GKE

 > [!WARNING]
-> Currently there is no GKE cluster to deploy to due to the high base maintenance fee.
+> The GKE cluster does not exist.
 The following is reference only.

 ```console
 % docker build --platform linux/amd64 -t us-central1-docker.pkg.dev/fresh-stacks/fresh-repo/hello:latest .